Kajsyr/DGE_depression/README.md

 - Ihor Mokrytskyi
 - Maya Śliwa

-## AI Usage Disclaimer
+## Acknowledgements

-Parts of this project were reviewed and assisted by artificial intelligence (AI) tools (e.g., large language models) to support code verification, debugging, and clarity.
+The authors acknowledge the use of artificial intelligence (AI) tools to assist with code review, debugging, and clarity improvements, as well as for translation between Polish and English.

 ## Bibliography
 Abbafati, C., Abbas, K. M., Abbasi, M., Abbasifard, M., Abbasi-